binfalse/binfalse.de/_posts/2017-05-19-common-name-vs-subject-alt-names.md

 {% endhighlight %}

-As you can see in the `X509v3` extension this server's SSL certificate does have a Subject Alternative Name:
+As you can see in the [`X.509` extension](https://en.wikipedia.org/wiki/X.509) this server's SSL certificate does have a Subject Alternative Name:

 {% highlight bash %}